 - Blade Length: 5.25″

 The Schrade SCHF 36 Frontier is a lot of knife for the price.

 It’s a burly, full-tang knife that also comes with a sharpening stone, a ferrocerium rod and striker, and a decent sheath to hold it all.

 We loved the finger notch directly beneath the blade.
 It provided a comfortable, ergonomic hold for more precise tasks.

-When chopping through branches and splitting firewood, it did impressively well for a knife that we were able to find on sale online for less than $40.
+When chopping through branches and splitting firewood, it did impressively well for a knife that we were able to find on sale online for not too much.
 It didn’t feel quite as solid as the KA-BAR Becker, though.
 The Schrade lacked some of the heft that made the Becker such a powerful tool, and it took us a little longer to get through branches and firewood.